awsdocs/aws-iot-docs/developerguide/config-custom-auth.md

  You can use the `signing-disabled` parameter to opt out of signature validation for each invocation of your authorizer\.
 We strongly recommend that you do not disable signing unless you have to\.
 Signature validation protects you against excessive invocations of your Lambda function from unknown devices\.
 You can't update the `signing-disabled` status of an authorizer after you create it\.
 To change this behavior, you must create another custom authorizer with a different value for the `signing-disabled` parameter\.

  Values for the `tokenKeyName` and `tokenSigningPublicKeys` parameters are optional if you have disabled signing\.
 They are required values if signing is enabled\.

+ After you create your Lambda function and the custom authorizer, you must explicitly grant the AWS IoT Core service permission to invoke the function on your behalf\.
+You can do this with the following command\.

+ `aws lambda add-permission --function-name <lambda_function_name> --principal iot.amazonaws.com --source-arn <authorizer_arn> --statement-id Id-123 --action "lambda:InvokeFunction"`

 ## Managing custom authorizers<a name="custom-auth-manage"></a>